Aliases for STK39 Gene

 GeneCards Summary for STK39 Gene

-STK39 (Serine Threonine Kinase 39) is a Protein Coding gene.
+STK39 (Serine/Threonine Kinase 39) is a Protein Coding gene.
 Diseases associated with STK39 include gitelman syndrome and renal tubular transport disease.
-Among its related pathways are Cytoskeletal Signaling and Glucose / Energy Metabolism.
+Among its related pathways are Sweet Taste Signaling and Diuretics Pathway, Pharmacodynamics.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is OXSR1.

 UniProtKB/Swiss-Prot for STK39 Gene